|2 hr 35 mins

-Still, hundreds of thousands of travelers make their way here every summer, and for good reason; this gorgeous city is a centerpiece of an Inside Passage cruise and a great jumping-off point for traveling within Southeast Alaska.
+Hundreds of thousands of travelers make their way to Juneau every summer, and for good reason; this gorgeous city is a centerpiece of an Inside Passage cruise and a great jumping-off point for independent travel within Southeast Alaska.

 - Mount Juneau and Mount Roberts: They attest to the untamed wilderness that lies just beyond the souvenir shops.
-Climb the six-mile, 3,819-foot ascent of Mount Roberts on foot, or do it the easy way by taking the Mount Roberts Tramway, leaving right from town and ending with a fantastic view at 1,760 feet.
+Climb the six-mile, 3,819-foot ascent of Mount Roberts on foot, or do it the easy way by taking the Goldbelt Tram, leaving right from town and ending with a fantastic view at 1,760 feet.

-- The Juneau Icefield: This massive accumulation of ice and snow that stretches 85 miles north to south, and 45 miles east to west—an area larger than the state of Rhode Island.
+- Flightsee or Trek on the Juneau Icefield: This massive accumulation of ice and snow that stretches 85 miles north to south, and 45 miles east to west—an area larger than the state of Rhode Island.
 You can explore it though a trekking trips or flightseeing.

-- Mendenhall Glacier: It’s one of Alaska’s most easily accessible glaciers, and it is so close—and so impressive—it would be a shame to miss.
-You can see it by a glacier cruise dogsledding tour or flightseeing.
+- Visit the Mendenhall Glacier: The Mendenhall is one of Alaska’s most easily accessible glaciers, and it is so close—and so impressive—it would be a shame to miss.
+You can see it by rafting, kayaking, trekking, or flightseeing.

-- Gold history tours: You can learn more about the capital's history through fun tours that often include costumed characters and often dinner.
+- Pan for Gold: You can learn more about the capital's history through fun tours that often include costumed characters and often dinner.